protocol/nft-website/docs/community/contribute/contribution-tutorial.md

 ## Waiting for a review

 Before your changes can be merged into the project, they have to pass a review.
-Some other IPFS repositories, like `ipfs/ipfs-js` and `ipfs/ipfs-go`, have automatic tests that run against a pull request.
-These tests must pass _before_ the changes can be merged into the project.

-The `ipfs/ipfs-docs` project doesn't currently have any automatic tests, so all pull requests from the community must be reviewed by at least one project member before they are merged in.
+Automatic tests will run against your pull request.
 Depending on the size of the pull request, this could take anywhere from a few minutes to a few days to review everything.
 Depending on the complexity of the pull request, there may be further discussion regarding your changes.
 Keep returning to GitHub and checking your [notifications page](https://github.com/notifications) to make sure you don't miss anything.

 ## Merge your fix